swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/introduction.md

 ## Requirements

-The following requirements are necessary to follow this part are those described in the
+The necessary requirements to follow this part are those described in the [first part](../part-1-local-training-and-model-evaluation/introduction.md#requirements).
-[first part](../part-1-local-training-and-model-evaluation/introduction.md#requirements).